 If you have questions about our privacy practices, you can contact us at the postal or email address posted on this site.

-Pitt Academy does not discriminate on the basis of race, color, national or ethnic origin in the administration or our educational policies, admission policies, scholarship and loan programs, or athletic and other school administered programs.
+Pitt Academy will not discriminate against otherwise qualified applicants on the basis of sex, race, disability, color, nationality or ethnic origin in the administration of their educational policies, admission policies, scholarship and loan programs and athletic or other school administered programs.